silvercircle/nvim/doc/configuration.md

 ## CMP completion

-`autocompletion` is, by default, disabled in this config.
+CMP `autocompletion` is, by default, disabled in this config.
+Manual completion is available with `C-Space` in Insert mode and the command line.
+Autocomplete can be enabled by setting `vim.g.config.cmp_autocomplete` to true in `config.lua`.
+For everything else cmp-related, tweaking the settings in file `lua/plugins/cmp.lua` is the only available method.